iquipsys-positron/iqp-docs-cmdlets/README.md

 ## Usage

 To execute almost all request you have to sign in to system.
-Sign in to system can be performed by cmdlet *Connect-IqtFacade*, this cmdlet is described at [Connections](https://github.com/iquipsys-positron/iqp-docs-cmdlets/blob/master/users/Connections.md).
+Sign in to system can be performed by cmdlet *Connect-IqpFacade*, this cmdlet is described at [Connections](https://github.com/iquipsys-positron/iqp-docs-cmdlets/blob/master/users/Connections.md).

 After connecting to facade, if you have proper role, you can execute any cmdlet described on links below.
-After working with system recomended to use *Disconnect-IqtFacade* to close session.
+After working with system recomended to use *Disconnect-IqpFacade* to close session.

 Example of usage

 ```
-$conn = Connect-IqtFacade -Host tracker.pipservices.net -Port 8080 -Login "user@gmail.com" -Password "password"
+$conn = Connect-IqpFacade -Host tracker.pipservices.net -Port 8080 -Login "user@gmail.com" -Password "password"

-$sites = Get-IqtSites
+$sites = Get-IqpSites

-Disconnect-IqtFacade
+Disconnect-IqpFacade
 ```

 The script above connects to system and saving all user sites to *$sites* variable.
 Don't forget to set correct *Login* and *Password* parameners